South Africa's Zuma denies being 'king of corruption' | DW | 15.07.2019

 He allegedly pushed nuclear energy policies that would have benefited the family, who owned a uranium mine in the country.
 The Guptas owned a multitude of mining, media and technology firms in South Africa.

 They left South Africa for Dubai soon after Zuma was pushed out of power, and formerly employed Zuma's son, Duduzane.
-He was found not guilty of corruption charges in July 2019.
+He was found not guilty of culpable homicide and negligent driving in July 2019.

 Jacob Zuma also had family ties to the Guptas.
 His son, Duduzane, was working for them and was charged with involvement in bribery in 2018.